bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

--   This error occurs because you're trying to send a value into a channel but there's no goroutine (concurrent function) ready to receive it.
-In Go, sending and receiving from a channel can cause the program to wait until there's another goroutine ready to perform the complementary operation.
-In this case, when you create a channel with `c := make(chan int)`, it's an unbuffered channel, meaning it expects both a sender and a receiver to be ready simultaneously for communication.
+This error occurs because you're trying to send a value into a channel but there's no goroutine (concurrent function) ready to receive it.

+**Why this happens**: When you create a channel with `c := make(chan int)`, it's an **unbuffered channel**, meaning it requires both a sender and a receiver to be ready simultaneously for communication.
+This is a synchronization point—the sender blocks until a receiver is ready, and the receiver blocks until a sender is ready.

 When you execute `c <- 78`, the main goroutine tries to send 78 into the channel, but since there's no other goroutine ready to receive from it, the program deadlocks.
+All goroutines are blocked waiting for something that will never happen.

-To fix this issue, you can do one of the following:
+To fix this issue, you have two options:

--   **Use Goroutines**: Create a separate goroutine to send the value into the channel while the main goroutine is waiting to receive it.
+**Option 1: Use Goroutines** - Create a separate goroutine to send the value into the channel while the main goroutine is waiting to receive it.

 ```go
 package main